pubnub/chat-engine-plugin/README.md

 # Open Chat Framework Plugin Assets

-This repository serves as the docs for PubNub Chat Engine Plugins.
+This repository serves as the docs for PubNub ChatEngine Plugins.

 ## Building your first plugin